divio/divio-cloud-docs/reference/addons-key.rst

 default language; with this option selected, it will not (and will instead redirect in the other direction).

-Note that prior to Django version 1.10, this will not work with projects in which multiple languages are defined.
+Note that prior to Django version 1.10, this will not work with applications in which multiple languages are defined.

 This is a ``302 Temporary Redirect``, as determined in Django's core.
 It is not